people cycling along a path people cycling along a path

 On this page you will find information, resources and suggestions for action to care for the earth, to reduce greenhouse gas emissions and pollution, and to stop the wasteful use of earth's resources that destroys ecosystems, species and human communities.

 Some ideas for action are small; others involve major changes to the way we live; and some are in between.
-We hope you will find some ideas here that fit with where you are on your own journey of understanding and action.
+We hope you will find some ideas here that fit with your own journey of understanding and action.
 You may also find useful resources on the Church of England website

 The page is divided into three sections: Reducing global warming; Reducing pollution; Eco-systems and biodiversity.